Engagement Session Prep

 5. Choose a Place That Fits You as a Couple

 Do you have a favorite place you frequent?
 Let’s go there!
 Whether is a place you guys both love, like the beach or a park, where you had your first date, or where the proposal happened, anywhere that’s sentimental to you as a couple and has a story behind it is a great spot!
 The location of your engagement shoot should be one you two are comfortable in.
 If you don’t have a favorite or sentimental spots, that’s totally fine too!
 There are so many great locations around the area, we can absolutely find something that you will like!
 We can show you locations of past sessions based on what your preferences are, such as open fields, city streets, parks, beaches, and anything in between.
-There are also some great areas outside of Volusia County, but keep in mind there is a small travel fee, which we will let you know of beforehand!
+There are also some great areas outside of Volusia County, if you feel like being adventurous!

 6. Consider the Visuals and Background

 Whether you are going for a rustic or urban look, brainstorm some locations that have interesting backgrounds.
 Find some interesting architecture or brick walls for an urban feel or fields and trails for a more urban and country feel.
-Try not to choose a location that has too much foot traffic since this can result in your images getting photobombed by a passerby.
-Based on the type of style you like, we are more than happy to recommend some great places!
+If you choose a location that has too much foot traffic, this can result in your images getting photobombed by a passerby, which is totally cool if that’s what you want- I’m down for whatever.
+Based on the type of style you like, I am more than happy to recommend some great places!